 The last step is to keep it up.
 Always be conscious of where you put things when you are done using them.
 Don’t let the clutter creep back in.
 Put things all the way away so you do not have stuff collecting on counters as they did before.
-A little bit of effort every day will go a long way towards keeping your small kitchen clutter-free.
+A little bit of effort every day will go a long way toward keeping your small kitchen clutter-free.

 Extra Decluttering Tips

-A small kitchen is short on storage so always work to keep only the things you use often and let the rest go.
-I realize that it sounds easy but it might be paralyzingly hard to do.
-If you are really struggling with this concept, you can purchase a few sturdy totes and fill them up with the extras.
+A small kitchen is short on storage, so always work to keep only the things you use often and let the rest go.
+I realize that it sounds easy, but it might be paralyzingly hard to do.
+If you are really struggling with this concept, you can purchase a few sturdy totes and fill them up with extras.
 Put them in your basement so they are out of the way.
 Test out how nice it is to have less and see if you love it as much as I know you will.

 Decluttering a small kitchen can be a daunting task, but it’s definitely worth it in the end.
-Follow these simple steps and you’ll be able to create some much-needed space without too much hassle.
+Follow these simple steps, and you’ll be able to create some much-needed space without too much hassle.
 And remember, keeping things clutter-free takes a little bit of effort every day, so stay vigilant!